-- Instances hosted as part of the Google Compute Engine Service.
+- The Kubernetes API provided by Container Clusters as part of the Container Engine Service.

-- For Instances: Loss of external connectivity and/or persistent disk access for all running Instances that are hosted across two or more zones combined with the inability to launch replacement Instances in any zone.
+- Loss of external connectivity and/or Kubernetes API access to all running clusters with the inability to launch replacement clusters in any zone but does not include: